Brothers charged with Whangārei murder on trial in High Court

 An altercation between family members on both sides of a murder trial saw a jury having to be taken out of a Whangārei courtroom while security guards had to step in between the two sides.

-Two brothers passed a large knife between them before one of them fatally stabbed a man in the central city, a High Court murder trial in Whangārei has heard.
+One of two brothers used a large knife to fatally stab a man the pair had earlier been fighting in the central city, a High Court murder trial in Whangārei has heard.

 The brothers, from Whangārei, cannot be named due to legal reasons until at least the end of their trial, which started in front of Justice Timothy Brewer and an eight-woman, four-man jury on Monday.